bcgov/MOH-MSP-Enrolment/doc/SetupDevEnvironment.md

 ## For the AOP application

-1. go to the aop directory
+1. go to the msp directory

 2. go to openshift/templates